 The one caveat about streaming analytics is that they work best in data-driven cultures.
 Be sure to provide both technical training and executive support when launching a real-time analytics tool.

 Natural Language Processing (NLP) has grown from an internet novelty to a reasonably robust tool.

 While it hasn’t seen as much use in the corporate world as its cousin, Natural Language Generation (NLG), it has developed enough for enterprise use.

 The most relevant NLP application right now is employing chatbots to provide 24/7 customer support availability.
 Customers can interact with a chatbot using normal, everyday language.

 The sophistication of a bot varies widely.
 Some have very basic account support capabilities; others can guide a customer from selecting a product all the way through checkout.

-At this stage of development users generally know they’re speaking to a chatbot, though the convenience of having uninterrupted access to routine account services tends to negate any annoyance.
+Instead, bots provide a clear, straightforward path to resolving common customer issues.
+The convenience of having uninterrupted access to routine account services tends to negate any annoyance.

 Virtual assistants also fall under the heading of NLP.
-These let users verbally request analytics and services and receive replies either out loud or projected to a specific device.
+These let users request analytics and services using natural language and receive replies either out loud or projected to a specific device.